butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 SSONext was born.

-In this post we talk about the design process, since in ButOpen when creating a new project we first focus on what ** implementation choices** to make in order to satisfy those who will use it.
+In this post, we talk about the design process, since in ButOpen when creating a new project we first focus on what ** implementation choices** to make in order to satisfy those who will use it.

 ## Front-end: looking for the fastest way to integrate it 😎